bibekanandadatta/bibekanandadatta.github.io/_posts/2023-03-20-getting-started-with-fenicsx.md

     code .
     ```

-3. To open a file using VS Code from the terminal, go to the directory from terminal and type:
+3. To open a file using VS Code from the terminal, go to the directory from the terminal and type:

     ```
     code filename.ext